stiles/dance-moms-transcripts/README.md

 This writes `sxx_index_enriched.csv` next to each season index and a concatenated `episodes_index_enriched.csv` with columns like `title`, `original_air_date`, `overall_episode`, `season_title`.

 ## Analysis possibilities
-With full‑season transcripts, you can explore:
+With full‑season transcripts, the exploration can include:
 - Entity frequency – count mentions of each dancer, mom or instructor by name
 - Complaint tracking – identify utterances where moms criticize treatment of their daughters and quantify frequency
 - Theme trends – track motifs like competition prep, favoritism, conflicts, reconciliations